tersesystems/blindsight/benchmarks/RESULTS.md

 ## Fluent Logger

-The fluent logger is a little slower because it constructs objects internally, and always calls `messageArgs`, even if there are no arguments.
+The fluent logger is call by name, and so does not evaluate any messages or arguments unless `log()` is called and there is a successful predicate test.

 ```scala
 class FluentBenchmark {